opensearch-project/documentation-website/_observing-your-data/alerting/triggers.md

 Bucket-level monitors require you to specify more information in your trigger condition.
 At a minimum, you must have the following fields:

 - `buckets_path`: Maps variable names to metrics to use in your script.
-- `parent_bucket_path`: Path to a multi-bucket aggregation.
+- `parent_bucket_path`: The path to a multi-bucket aggregation.
 The path can include single-bucket aggregations, but the last aggregation must be multi-bucket.
 For example, if you have a pipeline such as `agg1>agg2>agg3`, `agg1` and `agg2` are single-bucket aggregations, but `agg3` must be a multi-bucket aggregation.
-- `script`: Script that OpenSearch runs to evaluate whether to trigger any alerts.
+- `script`: The script that OpenSearch runs to evaluate whether to trigger any alerts.

 The following is an example script: